jyoung4242/sq_particles/readme.md

             The Emitters will have the same fundamental properties of the systems, including additional properties, sprite-layers for spritesheet or static sprite images, also will have shape attribute for the particle generation region

+            There are 3 types of emitters: Point, Circle, and Square

     ### Particles

             The particles will have the same fundamental properties of the systems, including a transform set of properties that change over lifetime of particle from 0-1